cdhogan/DFT-basics/0_Si_bulk/7_optics/README.md

       As this is a SCF run, we set `calculation = 'scf'` in the input file.
       We have chosen 5 bands as before, with 4 being filled.

   2. Run the non-self-consistent (NSCF) calculation using the provided input `si.nscf-pw2gw.in` to generate a set of eigenvalues and eigenfunctions on specific k-points of the Brillouin zone.
 There are several important changes to the input file:

       ```
       &CONTROL
       calculation = 'nscf'
-      outdir       = "./tmp_pw2gw"        <- we keep the SCF calculation separate (to be safe)
+      outdir       = "./tmp_pw2gw"        <- we will keep the SCF calculation separate (to be safe)
       [...]
       &SYSTEM
       nbnd        = 10                       <- we need some empty states